Safari in Nepal

 The Park Is Also Famous For Over 450 Species Of Birds

-The park is also famous for over 450 species of birds.
+Meanwhile, the park is also famous for over 450 species of birds.
 Among the endangered birds are the Bengal florican, the Giant Hornbill, the Lesser Florican, the Black Stork and White Stork.

-The best time for bird watching is around March and December.
+Furthermore, the best time for bird watching is around March and December.

 More Than 45 Species Of Amphibians And Reptiles